This post may include affiliate links; see our disclosure policy.

 Variations on crispy Brussels sprouts

 There are lots of other tasty ways to top crispy Brussels sprouts!
-Here are few more ideas we’d recommend:
+Here are a few more ideas I’d recommend:

 - Parmesan or Pecorino cheese: Make them even crunchier by tossing with shredded or grated aged cheese halfway through the bake time.